Isaac799/go-fish/README.md

 A **Tuna** has access to all other local fish, and top level fish.

+## Path Value

+For a file name, `.` delimited makes a new path.
+This is designed with path values in mind, and not to be used in place of dir structure.
+The even items are considered a value, enforcing a `/context/value` pattern.

+To use path values simply name a file like:
+- `user.id.html` translates to `/user/{id}`
+- `user.id.edit.html` translates to `/user/{id}/edit`

+How is this useful?
+- You can use the `id` in the license to restrict access
+- You can use the `id` in the bait to lookup a user to help render.

 ## Naming

 Name things whatever you like, put them wherever you like.
-Just know that I make all names **lower kebab case for patterns**.
+Just know this:

+- **Patterns** are lower kebab case.
 So if a file is called `My photo.jpg` I will recognize that to `my-photo.jpg`.
+- **Template Names** are the same as file, without extension.
+So `about page.html` should be defined as `about page` in template.